 I spoke to an onsite ranger and learned more about the history of this area.
 It has only been open to the public since 2007.
 It is, no surprise, a place where many Cheyenne and Arapaho continue to make pilgrimages.

 It was time to head home.
-End my solo weekend of hiking, camping and exploring the historic threads of the Colorado experience.
+End my solo weekend of hiking, camping, and exploring the historical threads of the Colorado experience.